|Object Type:||Promotional Item|

 'Project Cheap Night' in the centre and around the rim 'GEC Avionics Night Attack Systems, Airborne Display Division, Total 24Hr Capability'

 During 1983 the Company raster HUD system was demonstrated to the US Marine Corps and the Naval Weapons Center (NWC) gave the go- ahead in December of that year for a demonstration system to be installed in one of its TA-7C aircraft.
 Installation was completed in less than five months after the go-ahead was given and resulted in the highly successful trials at China Lake during 1984 under the name ‘Cheap Night’.
-The project emblem was a picture of a tart leaning against a lamp post!
+The project emblem was a picture of a 'lady' leaning against a lamp post!
 This rather tongue-in-cheek title was to draw attention to the fact that a fixed FLIR plus NVG would turn out cheaper than a more complex gimballed system.

 Project ‘Cheap Night’ was run in order to evaluate a night-time low-level visual-navigation concept that would allow Visual Flight Rules (VFR) in night operations using the same natural pilot techniques as during the day.
 It would thus permit more aggressive manoeuvring and lower-level flight than previous approaches.
 By flying at night and at very low levels, using terrain masking, the pilot can prevent both visual and radar detection.
 Cheap Night used a complementary system approach composed of a Navigation Forward Looking Infrared (NAVFLIR) sensor, a raster Head-Up-Display (HUD), Night Vision Goggles (NVG), a Moving Map Display (MMD), a high-resolution Head Down- Display (HDD), and the aircraft's inertial navigation system (INS).